Port Wine Production and the Best Quintas in the Douro Valley

 Quinta do Vallado

 The south- and west-facing slopes surrounding this renowned quinta have been producing fine wines since the 1700s, making it one of the oldest wineries in the region.
 Since 2005 this imposing historic lodge has been open to overnight guests, who can stay in one of the 13 boutique suites.
-The small on-site restaurant serves made-to-order plates using ingredients sourced from its own organic gardens.
+The small restaurant serves made-to-order plates using ingredients sourced from the organic gardens.